Temple Emanu-El of West Essex: Other programs

-Expanding approaches to welcoming interfaith families and Jews-by-Choice, Temple Emanu-El is an inaugural participant in the STAR Synagogue's "Calling Synagogue Home" project.
+Expanding approaches to welcoming interfaith families and Jews-by-Choice, Temple Emanu-El was an inaugural participant in the STAR Synagogue's "Calling Synagogue Home" project.

-Temple Emanu-El received an Honorable Mention for the URJ's Congregation of Learner's Award for Adult Education at the URJ Biennial in 2007.
+Temple Emanu-El received an Honorable Mention for the Union for Reform Judaism's Congregation of Learner's Award for Adult Education at the Union's Biennial in 2007.
 Numerous individual Temple members have achieved at least 100 hours of Jewish study to earn the URJ Keva Award since the program was brought to the Temple in 2005.